milkbottledude/woodlands-jb_tracker/Documentation.md

 Percentage of rows with 'True': 0.045304388862671074
 ```

-As you can see, the percentage of rows that have 'True' for the school holiday period feature (1dp) is 34.5%, and 4.5% for the public holiday feature.
+As you can see, the percentage of rows that have 'True' for the school holiday period 🎒🏖️ feature is 34.5%, and 4.5% for the public holiday 🎄🧧 feature (1dp).

-While 34.5% is only a mild class imbalance and does not warrant any changes, a percentage of 4.5% is very clearly a severe case of class imbalance that requires our attention.
+While 34.5% is only a mild class imbalance and does not warrant any changes, a percentage of 4.5% is very clearly a severe case of class imbalance ⚠️ that requires our attention.

-We don't want a situation where the train data is mainly made up of rows not within the holiday period.
+We don't want a situation where the train data is mainly made up of rows not within the public holiday period ❌.
 This is likely to happen if we use the default train_test_split to obtain our training and test datasets, since train_test_split splits randomly.

-To prevent this, I'll be using k-folds validation instead of a standard train/test split to test the loss of the model when the holiday period features are implemented.
+To prevent this, I'll be using k-folds validation instead of a standard train/test split to test the loss of the model 🧐 when the holiday period features are implemented.

 K-folds validation splits the data into 'k' parts and trains the model 'k' times.
 Each part will have the same mix of rows with 'public_hols_period' = True and False as the entire dataset.